 Mobile Sports Betting Sites In Georgia

 Mobile sports betting sites in Georgia are a peach.
 They are online sportsbooks that are legal for the residents of the state to use.
-These sports wagering websites offer their members a number of odds, bets, and statistical information regarding the events they cover which is on a worldwide scale.
+These sports wagering websites offer their members a number of odds, bets, and statistical information on the NFL teams and players around the country.
 These websites are licensed and regulated to do business making them safe options for sports bettors in the US.
 They are also 100% legal.
 Some of the most highly recommended websites to wager on sports include MyBookie, BetOnline, and SportsBetting.
 These websites have everything a sports bettor could ask for and they all can be accessed with a cellphone.
 This means that no matter where a gambler is, they can take their phone out and place bets on whatever game they want.

 Land Based Gambling In Georgia

 Georgia residents do not really have any options for gambling at locations or websites that are actually based inside the state lines.
 There are a pair of casino cruises and a statewide lottery (the proceeds of which are primarily used to support education programs), but that is well and truly it.
 One of the casino cruise boats sails out from Brunswick while the other sails from Savannah, and if the boats reach into international waters you could, in theory, then place wagers on sports.
 Otherwise, you have to turn to the web in order to play the odds or even just to bet on the Atlanta Falcons or any of the other teams that are popular with enthusiasts of outlets providing sports betting for Georgia residents.

 1) Why doesn't Georgia regulate any gambling options?